 In dozens of rigorous studies, collaborative care has been shown to improve both physical and mental health outcomes for patients with depression and anxiety.
 The model is simple: A primary care team is joined by a behavioral health care manager, who interacts directly with patients, and a consulting psychiatrist, who offers providers specialty expertise.
 Together, the team provides behavioral health care and monitors patients’ responses to evidence-based treatments like coaching, talk therapy, and medications.

 Until now, collaborative care mainly has been deployed on-site, with behavioral care managers and psychiatrists colocating at primary care practices.
 That tends to limit its ability to expand to practices that are small or in areas with significant shortages of mental health providers.
 If there were a way to use the model remotely, it could scale more rapidly.
 That’s why the CHCF Health Innovation Fund and the Alliance Healthcare Foundation (which focuses on San Diego and Imperial Counties) are investing in start-up Concert Health.

-Concert will use the investment to expand in California, where it already serves a handful of practices’ Medicare and commercial patients.
+Concert will use the investment to expand in California, where it already serves Medicare and commercial patients in a handful of practices.
 Spurred by Medi-Cal’s recent decision to begin reimbursing for collaborative care in 2020, those expansion efforts will focus on managed care plans and practices serving Medi-Cal enrollees, starting in Imperial County.

 Flipping a Switch to Collaborate